jlangch/venice/doc/readme/pdf.md

 ## Images

 Images can be loaded from the classpath or from a memory resource pool.
-The memory resource pool is used when resources are created dynamically like charts.
+The ladder is used with dynamically created resources like charts.

 #### Classpath (static images)